Being humble promotes Christian conversion

 Jesus response probably upset the disciples' expectations, when they were seeking to acquire powerful positions in His Kingdom.
 "At that time the disciples came to Jesus and said, "Who then is greatest in the kingdom of heaven?"
 And He called a child to Himself and set him before them, and said, "Truly I say to you, unless you are converted and become like children, you will not enter the kingdom of heaven.
 Whoever then humbles himself as this child, he is the greatest in the kingdom of heaven."
 (Matthew 18:1-4 NASB) Humility is the hand-in-hand partner of all other Christian qualities.

-While Jesus was a confident leader, He still demonstrated the rather humble qualities of compassion, forgiveness, grace to all, and service.
-A mature and healthy mix of character is cultivated when we eliminate pride and become inherently humble.
+While Jesus was a confident leader, He still demonstrated the extremely humble qualities of compassion, forgiveness, grace to all, and service.
+Jesus is the light that shows us that a mature and healthy mix of character is cultivated when we eliminate pride and become inherently humble.
 Humility removes the emphasis away from our own self-importance and pride, so that we become less important and others become more important.
+New and important character traits can then develop.
 Humility is a necessary component to serve God and others with sincere empathy, consideration and kindness.
 Humble Christians allow themselves to be shaped, moulded, refined and purified into the vessels that God can empower and put to good work for His Kingdom.

 We need not fear that being a servant of the Lord, with a mind to advancing other people's welfare, will diminish our dignity and self-worth.
-On the contrary, humility admits we all need God.
+On the contrary, humility admits we all need God and that He is there for us.
 Humility admits that there is a wisdom greater than ours, and if we are to please God more than pleasing ourselves, we must change and follow godly wisdom.
 Humility can be offered to God first, in the form of gratitude, respect and obedience to Him as our superior; and then to others, considering them more important than ourselves.
-Being willing to offer them respect, mercy, forgiveness, grace and help, are the signs of godly influence over us.
+Gloriously, being willing to offer them respect, mercy, forgiveness, grace and help, are the signs of godly influence over us.
 Humility may sound like very simple advice, but there are many aspects of God's Kingdom like humility, that are often beyond man's natural capabilities.
 Becoming mature and Christ-like is a work done in us by God Himself, but only when we have chosen to be yielded to Him and are willing to change our prideful ways.

 Young children that are naturally humble are rarely found to be egotistical and self-opinionated; for these unsavory traits normally develop later in life.
 It's not too hard to see the plethora of problems caused by pride and selfishness in the world.
 Selfishness causes an inability to compromise.
 Selfish people are concerned with controlling.
 Even some cultures are particularly selfish, they have little care about the plight of others, only themselves.
 Christians need a deep appreciation of the benefits associated with being humble, for conversion requires a wisdom originated from the One in whom we trust.
 The Holy Spirit imparts this wisdom to us and works in us to make us "whole".
 "Whole" Christians are not hypocrites or double-minded; they are godly, righteous and holy.